bparanj/crystal/hardware/electronics/book/innovation/law-of-completeness.md

 It is not clear how to identify the different things in the system

-Law of System Completeness: In TRIZ (Theory of Inventive Problem Solving), the Law of System Completeness states that a functional system requires four key elements: engine, transmission, working unit, and control unit.
+Law of System Completeness: In TRIZ , the Law of System Completeness states that a functional system requires four key elements: engine, transmission, working unit, and control unit.
 For a system to function effectively, all these components must be present and interdependent.

 In the context of a simple electronic circuit with a battery, resistor, and LED: